graham-fletcher-athome-org/Taca/README.md

 The final section of this document details how we use scaffold to deliver a highly secure foundation to secure GCP to the very highest standards.

 ## Getting Started - A simple configuration
+This section oulines what a simple configuration delivers, and the infrastructure that will be deployed.
+It then provdes instructions on how to deliver the simple configuration.
+The simple configuration should always be considered a fist step that will be modified to produce more complex solutions.
+Delivering the simple configuration will prove the github integration which is key to more complex deployments.

+### Getting Started - The High level architecture of a simple configuration
 The simplist scaffold configuraion results in the following deployment.

 ![](./diagrams/HLA.svg)